oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

-A term or term property of type `Edm.AnnotationPath` can be annotated with the term `Validation.AllowedTerms` (see [OData-VocValidation](#ODataVocValidation)) if its intended value is an annotation that applies one of the listed terms.
+A term or term property of type `Edm.AnnotationPath` can be annotated with the term `Validation.AllowedTerms` (see [OData-VocValidation](#ODataVocValidation)) if its intended value is an annotation path that ends in a term cast with one of the listed terms.

 ::: {.varjson .rep}
 Annotation path expressions are represented as a string containing a